-Best Selling Christian Author Rachel Held Evans Dead At 37
+Best-Selling Christian Author Rachel Held Evans Dead At 37

+Evans passed away on Saturday morning after being placed in a medically induced coma for constant seizures, according to CNN.
+She was just 37-years-old.

 Evans, originally from Dayton, Tennessee, frequently wrote about what life was like growing up in a state within the Bible Belt, in a community that was highly religious.
 In her work, she discussed the ways religion and faith in modern American society has changed in recent years and how it will look in the future.
-She spoke of her own Christian faith, its ups and downs, and how to combat dealing with doubt in terms of ones belief system.
+She spoke of her own Christian faith, its ups and downs, and how to combat dealing with doubt in terms of one’s belief system.
 At times, she touched upon more controversial topics such as the LGBTQ+ community, its relationship with evangelicals, and the reason why less young people are attending church or affiliated with a belief system.

 Remembering Rachel Held Evans. https://t.co/yl5uGtndfT